Calusa Recovery

 Here are the common forms of heroin:

-• Brown Powder Heroin: Brown heroin is a less pure form of the drug and may be brown or beige in color.
+Brown heroin is a less pure form of the drug and may be brown or beige.
 It often contains impurities and adulterants.

 How does Heroin come into the picture?

-The drug has its roots in the opium poppy and evidence of the cultivation of these poppies has been found far back as Neolithic times more than 6000 years ago.
-Poppies were slit open and their opium-containing SAP was collected and consumed, hence, in this way, opium remained a popular drug for millennia.
+The drug comes from the opium poppy, and people have been growing these poppies for over 6000 years, dating back to Neolithic times.
+People used to cut open poppies, collect the opium-filled sap, and consume it.
+That’s why opium has been a popular drug for a very long time.
 The drug morphine was first extracted in 1810 from the resin of opium poppy and it was found that morphine has incredible pain-killing effects producing a state of numbness, a new euphoria that made it a go-to drug for surgery and to our surprize, it’s still used today when other painkillers fall flat.
 Little did we know how addictive morphine can be, it was used liberally during the American Civil War and it left tens of thousands of soldiers hopelessly addicted and dependent on the drug.

 In this response, heroin made its grand entrance derived from morphine by a German scientist and was marketed as a new wonder drug, a safe and non-addictive alternative to morphine.
 Curing headaches, colds and coughs, depression, and even old age are some of the use cases it was launched for.
 But in reality, heroin was addictive and was distributed in an unregulated pattern for over a decade.
 Heroin was legally restricted under the Geneva Convention in 1925.